-Whether you’re already married and didn’t sign a pre-nuptial agreement or you’re engaged to be married but choosing not to enter into a pre-nuptial agreement, there are still ways you can protect your assets without having a prenup in place.
+Whether you’re already married and didn’t sign a prenup or you’re engaged to be married but choosing not to enter into a prenuptial agreement, there are still ways you can protect your assets without having a prenup in place.

-- Consider a post-nuptial agreement – These are entered into any time after marriage and can be a way to make financial decisions prior to getting a divorce.
+If you’re already married without a prenup, it’s not too late to sign a marital contract – it would just be considered a “postnuptial agreement.”
+These contracts are entered into any time after marriage and can be a way to make financial decisions prior to getting a divorce.

-- Look into creating a trust – A trust creates an added layer of protection for your assets because they are generally considered separate property and not subject to equitable distribution during divorce.
+A trust creates an added layer of protection for your assets because they are generally not considered separate property from a couple’s marital property and are not subject to equitable distribution during divorce.

-In opening a trust, you are giving another party (a trustee) the legal right to hold title to your property or assets.
+When you create a trust, you give another party (a trustee) the legal right to hold title to certain property or assets.
 Trusts can be used to protect an inheritance or individual assets during divorce, among other reasons.

-For more information about trusts and how to protect assets during marriage and divorce, contact our team of Florida family attorneys at the Vasquez de Lara Group.
+For more information about how to protect assets without a prenup during marriage and divorce, let our team of Florida family law attorneys at Vasquez de Lara Group help.
 You can schedule a free case evaluation to discuss your specific concerns.